epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 * Louise: sensitivity analysis using R
 * Lucas: matching of treatment and control
 * Hugo: benchmark study
-* all : datastory and video
+* All : datastory and video

 ## Ressources